 But what if you live outside of the U.S., U.K., Canada, or Australia?

 If you and your ancestors are from outside these countries, (and the others that I listed above), then this site might not be for you.
 Instead, you could turn to a genealogy society near you for help.

-Ancestry though are the biggest fish in the genealogy pool, or maybe that should be ocean.
+Ancestry though is the biggest fish in the genealogy pool, or maybe that should be the ocean.
 Anyways with such a wealth of information here, and if you are from these countries, then this site should be your first port of call.

 But I don’t want to sound like I’m selling this site to you.
 That’s not what I am saying.
 I am saying that this site CAN help you and you should consider checking it out.